devatsrs/Mysql_Mariadb_Procedures_Examples/README.md

-# LCR and Rate Table generators
+# LCR and Rate Table generators - By SQL Procedures

 Example of complex SQL queries examples